CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 $$ LANGUAGE plpgsql;
 ```

-Then the function can be called as: ``SELECT * FROM sum_n_product(1,2)``, where you only put the IN (input) arguments in the function.
+Then the function can be called as: ``SELECT * FROM sum_n_product(1,2)``, where you only need to pass the `IN` arguments to the function.

-If you define the arguments with IN or OUT, there is no need to put both.
-You can define IN arguments without the need to put OUT arguments or viceversa.
 Notice that if we use IN and OUT arguments, we don't use the ``RETURNS`` statement in the function definition.

-On the other hand, there are different ways to refer the input arguments within the function.
+On the other hand, there are different ways to refer to the input arguments within the function.

 1. If the input arguments have no names: